 Some folks use storage units to store collectibles, like art or antiques.
 Any special collections, whether you're keeping them in your home or in a storage unit, may need a separate policy.
 Your Trusted Choice agent can offer you a special policy to cover fine arts and collectibles, from paintings to record collections and beyond.

 Always check with the rental company about any restrictions on items you can store.
 Here are some no-nos when it comes to most storage facilities:

-If you do rent a self-storage unit, be sure to check with the company renting you the about any restrictions on items you can store.
-Often chemicals such as cleaners and solvents, paint, gasoline or motor oil and other combustibles are not allowed to be stored.
-Not only would keeping these items in a storage unit possibly void your rental agreement, but they could pose a significant liability risk to you if they caused a fire.
-A February 2012 fire in a storage unit in Georgia destroyed 200 units including one that contained memorabilia from the film Gone with the Wind with an estimated value of $200,000.
-Many homeowners policies will limit your liability coverage to only $100,000, so a personal umbrella policy might be a good idea to provide additional coverage over what’s in the standard policy.
+Keeping these items in a storage unit could void your rental agreement, and they could get you in hot water if they caused a fire.
+A February 2012 fire in a storage unit in Georgia destroyed 200 units, including one that contained $200,000 worth of memorabilia from the film "Gone with the Wind."
+Many homeowners policies will limit your liability coverage to only $100,000, so a personal umbrella policy might be a good idea to provide additional coverage above what’s in the standard policy.

 Your homeowners or renters insurance should provide you with coverage if you're found legally liable for injury or property damage to a storage facility.
 But if you're the planning type and will likely keep the unit long-term, you should talk with your Trusted Choice agent about adding the rental location to your policy as an additional insured location.
 This avoids any confusion over whether you’re covered.

 you can be covered in most cases by a standard homeowners, renters or business insurance policy.
 And if ever your ATV or record collection just can't stay at home any longer, your agent can easily get you covered.